 Wondering how to season a cast iron pan?
 There’s a lot of debate regarding the topic, and you have probably encountered different suggestions on how to properly season cast iron.
-You know how much we love cooking here at Cook Clean Repeat, and so, we always ensure that we take good care and protect our cookware at all costs.
+You know how much we love cooking here at Cook Clean Repeat, so, we always ensure that we take good care and protect our cookware at all costs.

-If you have got yourself a new piece of cast iron cookware or you need to re-season the pan your mother handed down to you, I’ve made this easy guide on how to season a cast iron pan.
+If you have got yourself a new piece of cast iron cookware or you need to re-season the pan your grandmother handed down to you, I’ve made this easy guide on how to season a cast iron pan.